-A single IC connection is used to connect the BMC on the platform to the Bridge IC on the GPv2 card as the primary server management interface.
+A single I2C connection is used to connect the BMC on the platform to the Bridge IC on the GPv2 card as the primary server management interface.
 It is compatible to SMBus protocol.
 1MHz is the default clock speed in firmware stack.
-The IC alert signal is required and is used as an interrupt for both the Bridge IC and the BMC.
+The I2C alert signal is required and is used as an interrupt for both the Bridge IC and the BMC.

-Both the BMC and the Bridge IC are IC master devices on the bus and they communicate with each other via the Intelligent Platform Management Bus (IPMB) protocol.
+Both the BMC and the Bridge IC are I2C master devices on the bus and they communicate with each other via the Intelligent Platform Management Bus (IPMB) protocol.
 To achieve maximum bandwidth and avoid conflicts, no other devices should use this bus except for the BMC and the Bridge IC.

-Figure 7-7.
-GPv2 IC Topology
+Figure 6-6.
+GPv2 I2C Topology

-As Fig. 7-7, BIC will provide multiple $I^2C/SMBus$ connection to M.2 modules and the other components on GPv2 card.
-Every two adjacent M.2 modules are muxed to one $I^2C$ master.
-In total we designed 6 $I^2C$ masters to support 12 modules in M.2 case and 6 modules in Dual M.2 case.
+As Fig. 6-6, BIC will provide multiple $I^2C/SMBus$ connection to M.2 modules and the other components on the GPv2 card.
+Adjacent M.2 modules (two) are muxed to one I^2C master.
+In total we designed 6 I^2C masters to support 12 modules the M.2 form factor and 6 modules in the Dual M.2 form factor.